1 tablespoon unsalted butter, melted, for preparing pan

 - Remove from oven, place springform pan on a wire cooling rack to cool.
 Immediately run a thin knife around the edge of the pan, gently pressing into the side of the pan to avoid gouging the cake.
 This allows the cake to contract away from the sides of the pan as it cools, helping to prevent cracks.

 - When cheesecake is completely cooled, cover the pan and refrigerate for 12 to 24 hours before serving.
 Try to avoid having the covering touch the top of the cheesecake as this may mar the surface.

-- Reserve about 2 tablespoons of the chocolate topping to use with the garnish, and pour the remainder over center of cheesecake; use a small offset spatula to spread the chocolate to the edges, letting some of the topping drip down the sides of the cheesecake.
+- Pour over center of cheesecake; use a small offset spatula to spread the chocolate to the edges, letting some of the topping drip down the sides of the cheesecake.